Home Features Explore Munros Munro Map Reviews Get the App

 How long does it take to climb Stob Dearg (Buachaille Etive Mòr)?

-Depending on the route and conditions, climbing Stob Dearg (Buachaille Etive Mòr) typically takes between 5.7 and 7.4 hours round trip.
-The Munros app provides detailed time estimates for each route.
+Climbing Stob Dearg (Buachaille Etive Mòr) typically takes between 5.7 and 7.4 hours round trip.
+This varies with fitness, weather, and the route chosen.

 Where do I park for Stob Dearg (Buachaille Etive Mòr)?